huterguier/lox/README.md

 [`lox`](https://github.com/huterguier/lox) is a lightweight and flexible logging library for [JAX](https://github.com/jax-ml/jax).
 All you need to do is decorate your code with `lox.log` statements and `lox` does the rest.
-Using JAX's intermediate function representation Lox can dynamically insert callbacks to log you data, or collect the logs that would have been generated during the execution and return them as part of the output of your function.
+Using JAX's intermediate function representation Lox can dynamically insert callbacks to log your data, or collect the logs that would have been generated during the execution and return them as part of the output of your function.
 While it's obviously possible to implement this functionality yourself, `lox` provides a simple and efficient way to do so without having to carry around boilerplate code in your functions.

 ## Features
 - 🔌 **Plug-and-Play:**  Simply add `lox.log` statements where you need them. `lox` handles all the complex boilerplate of plumbing data through JAX's transformations, keeping your function signatures clean and focused on the logic.

-- 📦 **Automatic Extraction:**  Instead of explicitly returning data from you functions, `lox.spool` automatically "spools up" all logs generated during a function's execution.
+- 📦 **Automatic Extraction:**  Instead of explicitly returning data from your functions, `lox.spool` automatically "spools up" all logs generated during a function's execution.
 It collects them and returns them as a single `logdict` alongside the function's original output.

 - 📡 **Dynamic Callbacks:**  Using `lox.tap`, you can "tap into" a JAX-transformed function using custom callbacks.
 This is ideal for live monitoring and debugging without halting execution.